About The Feminist Book Club CIC

 • Managing Director

 She’s a passionate feminist who has worked in women and girls rights (in some form) for over eight years – including working on national and international girls rights projects, and also worked for Welsh Women’s Aid.
-She is currently project managing various projects at the National Literacy Trust, working in the criminal justice team across prison settings and women’s refuges.
+She is currently programme managing various projects at the National Literacy Trust, working in the criminal justice and adult literacy team, overseeing literacy projects in prisons and women’s refuges across the country.

 Rebecca set up South London Feminist Book Club after being one of the fortunate founding members of Cardiff Feminist Book Club.
 If you are based across the big bridge, give them a follow and show your support to our Welsh sisters!